 - 1/2 t instant coffee granules or espresso powder (optional)

 - 1 t vanilla

 - 1/2 cup (2 ounces) flour – white or finely ground whole wheat pastry flour)

 - whipped cream or ice cream for serving (optional)

 - Butter or oil 8, 4 ounce ramekins or jars.

-- Stir eggs, egg yolks, vanilla, coffee granules into the chocolate.
+- Stir eggs, egg yolks, vanilla, instant coffee granules (if using) into the chocolate.

-- Add flour and salt, stirring until combined.
+- Using a wooden spoon, add flour and salt to the chocolate mixture, stirring until combined.

 - Divide the batter evenly between the ramekins.
 Don’t overfill, because they will puff up a bit during baking.

 - Put one cup of water and a steamer rack in your pressure cooker.
 Stack the ramekins in the pressure cooker.
 Use two layers, if necessary.